Star Trek: The Motion Picture: Post-production

 While the cast departed to work on other projects, the post-production team was tasked with finalizing the film in time for a Christmas release; the resulting work would take twice as long as the filming process had taken.
 Editor Todd Ramsay and assistants spent principal photography syncing film and audio tracks.
 The resulting rough cuts were used to formulate plans for sound effects, music, and optical effects that would be added later.

 Roddenberry also provided a large amount of input, sending memos to Ramsay via Wise with ideas for editing.
 Ramsay tried to cut as much unnecessary footage as he could as long as the film's character and story development were not damaged.
 One of Roddenberry's ideas was to have the Vulcans speak their own language.
 Because the original Vulcan scenes had been photographed with actors speaking English, the "language" needed to lip-sync with the actor's lines.

 After the groundbreaking opticals of Star Wars, Star Trek's producers realized the film required similarly high-quality visuals.
-Douglas Trumbull, a film director with an excellent reputation in Hollywood who had worked on 2001: A Space Odyssey, was the first choice for director of special effects, but declined the offer.
-Trumbull was busy on Close Encounters, and was tired of being ignored as a director and having to churn out special effects for someone else's production; after completing the effects work, Trumbull planned on launching his own feature using a new film process.
+Douglas Trumbull, a film director with an excellent reputation in Hollywood who had collaborated on 2001: A Space Odyssey (1968), was the first choice for director of special effects, but declined the offer.
+Trumbull was busy on Close Encounters of the Third Kind (1979), and was tired of being ignored as a director and having to churn out special effects for someone else's production; after completing the effects work, Trumbull planned on launching his own feature using a new film process.
 The next choice, John Dykstra, was similarly wrapped up in other projects.
 Post-production supervisor Paul Rabwin suggested Robert Abel's production company Robert Abel and Associates might be up to the task.
 The scope and size of the effects grew after the television movie became The Motion Picture.
-Abel and Associates bid $4 million for doing the film's effects and Paramount accepted.
+RA&A bid $4 million for doing the film's effects and Paramount accepted.
 As new effects were added, Abel increased their bid by $750,000, and Roddenberry suggested that the effects costs and schedules be reexamined.